queilawithaQ/documentation/_general/about/vm-and-infrastructure.md

 * include a table of contents
 {:toc}

-## Build machines
+## Build Machines

 ### Codeship Basic

-Codeship Basic uses **Ubuntu 14.04 (Trusty Tahr)** on our test machines.
-To virtualize the test machines we use **Linux Containers**.
+Codeship Basic runs [Ubuntu 14.04 (Trusty Tahr)](https://help.ubuntu.com/14.04/serverguide/index.html) on all build machines.
+To virtualize the build machines [Linux Containers (LXC)](https://linuxcontainers.org) are used.
+All Basic build machines run on AWS us-east-1.
+Basic is multi tenant meaning there are many Linux Containers running on a single AWS instance at a time.

-**Every build gets a new completely clean virtual machine.** Changes done to the filesystem during the build are stored on a temporary filesystem in memory so your code never touches a harddrive and is completely removed as soon as we shut down the virtual machine.
+**Every build gets a new completely clean container.** Changes done to the filesystem during the build are stored on a temporary filesystem in memory so your code never touches a harddrive and is completely removed as soon as the build ends.

 ### Codeship Pro

-All Codeship Pro builds run on dedicated, single tenant build machines, on individual EC2 instances, in the **US-East-1** region.
+All Codeship Pro builds run on dedicated, single tenant build machines, on individual AWS EC2 instances, in the us-east-1 region.
+On Pro, builds run on infrastructure equipped with version {{ site.data.docker.version }} of Docker.

 The Codeship Pro build environment is configurable depending on plan and available in the following configurations:

-**Small**: 2 CPUs, 3.75gb RAM
+* **Small**: 2 CPUs, 3.75gb RAM
-**Medium**: 4 CPUs, 7.5gb RAM
+* **Medium**: 4 CPUs, 7.5gb RAM
-**Big**: 8 CPUs, 15gb RAM
+* **Big**: 8 CPUs, 15gb RAM
-**Huge**: 16 CPUs, 30gb RAM
+* **Huge**: 16 CPUs, 30gb RAM
-**Massive**: 32 CPUs, 60gb RAM
+* **Massive**: 32 CPUs, 60gb RAM

-### Docker Version On Codeship Pro

-On Codeship Pro, builds run on infrastructure equipped with version {{ site.data.docker.version }} of Docker.

 ## Firewall
 All incoming ports are rejected by default except port 22, which is open to allow [SSH debug sessions]({{ site.baseurl }}{% link _basic/builds-and-configuration/ssh-access.md %}).
 Outgoing port 25 (SMTP) is closed by default so Codeship can't be used for spamming.